What is a small group?

 - <£5.1m (net)

 Also, some groups are not eligible to qualify as small by their nature.
 This includes groups where any entity is:

-If you have one of the above in the group, you will probably know about it, but as the definitions are complex do feel free to contact us for assistance.
+If you have one of the above in the group, you will probably know about it, but as the definitions are complex do feel free to contact us via the form below for assistance.

 Are there any other exemptions?

 If your UK company or LLP is a subsidiary of an EU parent company that prepares consolidated audited accounts that include the entity, then there is an exemption available if the parent guarantees the liabilities of the subsidiary. (s479A exemption)

 Dormant companies and LLPs (i.e. those which have no transactions at all) are also exempt from audit. (s480 exemption)

 What do I need to do if my subsidiary is not audit exempt?